Formerly at Huawei Technologies, Royan Shaw writes about finance, marketing and all things S.E.O and internet digital marketing concepts.

 In my experience, Facebook for Business is just a water bomb in a heatwave: it cools you down for a brief moment but have you sweating just the same in the end.

-I did a $5000.00 "experiment" using Facebook Ads and the end results were a disaster.
+I did a $5000.00 "experiment" using Facebook Ads, and the end results were a disaster.
 Too many 13-year-old millennials were looking at my ads.
-I got thousands of likes (for a product that showed the price) but hardly a sale was made.
+I got thousands of likes (for a product that showed the price), but hardly a sale was made.

-Besides, in order to corner the market and to get my targeted U.S Facebook users to sign up to my offer, I felt I was being forced to set my acquisition cost between $30 to $50 per acquisition if I wanted my ad to be displayed mainly to users in the U.S.
+Besides, in order to corner the market and to get my targeted U.S Facebook users to sign up for my offer, I felt I was being forced to set my acquisition cost between $30 to $50 per acquisition if I wanted my ad to be displayed mainly to users in the U.S.

-I wasn't up to that and found my promotion being shown in territories where I did not assign my ads to be shown?
+I wasn't up to that and found my promotion being shown in territories where I did not assign my ads to be shown.
 Instead of getting leads from the U.K, Canada, and the U.S.A, as I manually set my ads to show, my promotion was dropped into the feeds of users from Turkey, Bangladesh and Pakistan.

 Complaining to their support centre made no difference.
 All I got was an explanation that the system has an overridden auto setting that resets and reroutes your traffic to countries outside your campaign setting.

-Well so much for $5000 on the much-touted Facebook for Business.
-It's their money (U.S dollars) so I guess they had a right to take it away from me without accounting for either fairness or equity.
+Well, so much for $5000 on the much-touted Facebook for Business.
+It's their money (U.S dollars), so I guess they had a right to take it away from me without accounting for either fairness or equity.

 List of 13 Alternatives to Traditional Paid Traffic Sources